The air is getting crisper. The days are getting shorter and schools have started back. Yes, fall is here.

 Fall is a great time to go hiking.
 Depending on the location you can get some amazing views while burning calories.

-Just a couple reasons to add hiking to your routine:
+Just a couple of reasons to add hiking to your routine:

 - It works multiple muscles: Hiking up and down even small inclines involves the glutes, quads, hamstrings, calves and your core.